johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 ### Spell Definitions

 In the case of spells, there are 6 additional global values that must be defined in every spell ability script.
 The values are `spell_level`, `spell_school`, `spell_range`, `spell_components`, `spell_duration`, `spell_concentration`.
-A spell ability must also define `use_cost` like any other ability.
+A spell ability must also define `use_time` like any other ability.
 Their values can be determined from the spell description, and must follow the syntax as defined below.

 #### `spell_level`
 - `spell_level` is defined with an integer value from 0 to 9 specifying the level of the spell.
 A level 0 spell represents a cantrip.